 - Cover with the lid and cook for about 15 minutes or until the potatoes are fork-tender.

 - Stir in the cream and the clams, and cook for 2 more minutes (simmer, do not boil).

-- Garnish with fresh parsley leaves, and serve immediately with toasted bread and oyster crackers.
+- Garnish with bacon and fresh parsley leaves, and serve immediately with toasted bread and oyster crackers.

 - Serving: This recipe serves 6-8 people.

 - This recipe uses whole milk and heavy cream, but you can substitute with half and half if that’s what you have.